amidonc/debian-install-configs/README.md

    terminal <br/>
    program launcher <br/>

-maybe automate package install and customizations in the end.
+maybe automate package install and customizations in the end